-The purpose of the AP course in Psychology is to introduce the systematic and scientific study of the behavior and mental processes of human beings and other animals.
+Prerequisites: The Living Earth, Algebra 2 Recommended: Pre-calculus concurrent The purpose of the AP course in Psychology is to introduce the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Included is a consideration of the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 Students also learn about the ethics and methods psychologists use in their science and practice.
+Units include: Scientific Foundations of Psychology; Biological Bases of Behavior, Sensation and Perception; Learning; Cognitive Psychology; Developmental Psychology; Motivation, Emotion, and Personality; Clinical Psychology; Social Psychology.